-POLICY 32.2.5: Within the boundaries of the Specialized Mixed-Use Nodes on-street parking, as provided for in Section 24 of the Lee County Code of Laws and Ordinances, may be provided as a one-to-one substitute for required on-site parking.
+POLICY 32.2.5: Within the boundaries of the Specialized Mixed-Use Nodes on-street parking, as provided for in Section 4 of Lee County Ordinance No. 91-29 and meeting the dimensional requirements of Section 34-2016(1) of the Land Development Code, may be provided as a one-to-one substitute for required on-site parking.